 As if that’s not bad enough, because the lower part of your body is closer to the camera when they shoot that low, it makes the lower part of your body loom larger in their photos.

 As in the next example, which also makes the error of showing…

 You’ll notice in their portraits when they have couples sitting, there’s typically an obvious bead right into the groom’s open crotch because 1.
 The photographer didn’t refine the pose so that the groom isn’t sitting in front of the camera with legs splayed wide open and 2. the photographer’s camera angle isn’t considered for the most flattering view.
 Again that’s all part of what happens when the photographer doesn’t consider their composition or give thought to what they’re seeing right in front of them.

 You’ll see the scuffed up, dirty, bottoms of shoes when the photographer has people sitting on the ground or on steps for the same reason.
-And what also happens is that since the shoes are facing the camera, their feet appear out of proportion… making the bride and groom’s legs and feet appear huge and bigger than their heads.
+And what also happens is that since the shoes are facing the camera, their feet appear out of proportion… making the bride and groom’s legs and feet appear huge and way bigger than their heads.
 Are your feet bigger than your head?
 Then why pay a photographer to make them look bigger than your head?